 Production Finance Market

-Production Finance Market (PFM) is our annual two-day film financing event, run in association with the BFI London Film Festival.
+The Production Finance Market (PFM) is our annual two-day financing event for film and TV Drama, run in association with the BFI London Film Festival.

 From encouraging new business relationships to attaching international sales companies and securing various forms of investments in companies and film projects, PFM is invaluable for producers and financiers alike.